 Health and Wellness Services may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury or disability.

-health care providers and therapists may consult with other practitioners to help mange and coordinate your treatment.
+Health care providers may consult with other practitioners to help mange and coordinate your treatment.
 Administrative staff (e.g. office manager/receptionist) may also have limited access to your PHI.

-If you have questions and would like additional information, please ask your clinician who will provide you with more information or help you schedule an appointment with the director of Health and Wellness Services.
+If you have questions and would like additional information, please ask your clinician who will provide you with more information or help you schedule an appointment with the senior director for Health and Wellness Services.

-If you are concerned that your privacy rights have been violated, or if you disagree with a decision Health and Wellness Services has made about access to your health information, or if you would like to make a request to amend or restrict the use or disclosure of your health information, you may discuss these issues with your health or mental health provider or you may contact the director of Health and Wellness Services.
+If you are concerned that your privacy rights have been violated; disagree with a decision Health and Wellness Services has made about access to your health information; or if you would like to make a request to amend or restrict the use or disclosure of your health information; you may discuss these issues with your health or mental health provider or you may contact the senior director for Health and Wellness Services.